 - ED 410: Peer Mentoring: Principles and Practice

 - ED 410 is a three-credit course in which all first-year seminar peer mentors must register for during the fall semester.

 a.
-Participation in the mandatory peer mentor training workshops offered during the spring and summer
+Participate in the mandatory peer-mentor training workshops offered during the spring and summer.

 Interested in Being a Peer Mentor: